juluriaj/quickstart-clamav/README.md

    -  [Click here](https://docs.aws.amazon.com/codebuild/latest/userguide/access-tokens.html) for more information on using other source providers with CodeBuild
 1. Store your token in [AWS SecretsManager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
    - Take note of the secret name and secret key
+1. Push any pending code changes to your git repo using git commit and push commands.

 ## 3. SAM Setup and Deployment